*Note: both forms must be completed when applying.

 COMPENSATION: Board members serve without compensation.

 Pursuant to R.C.
 3735.29, “[n]o member or employee of a metropolitan housing authority shall have any interest, directly or indirectly, in any contract for property, materials, or services to be acquired by said authority.”
-In construing this code section, the Ohio Attorney General issued an opinion stating that, “[a] member of a metropolitan housing authority is prohibited by RC 2921.42(A)(4) and 3735.29 from serving on the board of trustees of a nonprofit corporation which contracts with the metropolitan housing authority.”
-1983 OHIO OAG No. 83-024
+In addition, “[a] member of a metropolitan housing authority is prohibited by R.C.
+2921.42(A)(4) and 3735.29 from serving on the board of trustees of a nonprofit corporation which contracts with the metropolitan housing authority.”
+1983 Ohio Atty.
+Gen. Ops.
+No. 1983-024.

 CURRENT APPOINTEE AND TERM EXPIRATION: